What is IRA Eligible Gold Coin?

 The most common way to invest in gold is through an individual retirement account (IRA), which allows individuals to set aside money for long-term savings.
 This includes 401(k) plans offered by employers, 403b plans offered by public schools, and 457 plans offered by government agencies.
 These plans allow employees to contribute up to $18,500 per year ($24,100 if married and filing jointly) toward their retirement savings.

-See also Is Gold IRA a Good Investment Idea?
+See also The Benefits of Physical Gold IRA Investment Portfolio

 There are some exceptions though.
 For example, gold bullion does not qualify for an IRA.
 Instead, it must be held in a federally insured depository institution.
 If you plan on investing in gold through an IRA and don’t hold the precious metal in a bank vault, make sure the gold is IRA-eligible.